ciretorres/2HAWC/README.md

 The process which describes the implementation of the prototypings starts as follows:

-In the first day, we were summoned by [Art, Science, and Technology's (ACT)](http://artecienciaytecnologias.mx/) program in the wild México City to attend a series of talks and workshops in the Astronomy Institute headquarters in UNAM during the 6th, 7th and 8th of november from 10-14h and from 16-18h.
+In the first day, we were summoned by [Art, Science, and Technology's (ACT)](http://artecienciaytecnologias.mx/) program in the wild México City to attend a series of talks and workshops at UNAM's Astronomy Institute headquarters during the 6th, 7th, and 8th of november from 10-14h and from 16-18h.
 We were introduced to the observatory, and physics foundations with a talk from Dr. Magda González about _Cosmic ray as a messengers from the universe_, to adapt our thoughts to the domain language.
 Most of chemical elements that represent Mendeleev's periodic table comes from out of the earth, in fact; certain elements have been produce from the human being activity.
 So we ask ourselfs, from where the hell comes all the matter?!